fancytigerdustball/King-s-corner/README.md

 # King's corner
 A fun single-player card game made in python, with pygame

-If you don't already have pygame installed you can install it with: `pip install pygame`
+If you don't already have pygame installed you can install by running `pip install pygame` in the terminal.

 You start with your deck of standard playing cards on the right of the board.